aisknab/demo_hider/README.md

 ## Usage

-* Open the extension popup and use the toggle to hide or show the header logo.
+* Open the extension popup and use the toggle to apply or restore the Demo Retailer branding.
 * The setting is stored using `chrome.storage.sync`, so it persists across page refreshes and browser restarts.
-* While enabled, a MutationObserver keeps the target element hidden even if the page re-renders dynamically.
+* While enabled, a MutationObserver reapplies the branding even if the page re-renders dynamically.

 ## Development notes